Rita Ora Made £3 Million Last Year Despite Her Costly Investments

 “At the press of a button, a huge steel wall slides down from the ceiling blocking her off from any intruders.
 From here, she can call police and any would-be burglars cannot touch her.
 It was expensive, but you cannot put a price on safety.”

 Ora also had her share of money problems.
 She reportedly wasted her money on investments and alleged fraud.
-She admitted that she would hope to change outdoor music festivals forever by releasing a device that would allow women to urinate standing up, reports Britain’s The Sun.
+She admitted that she would hope to change outdoor music festivals forever by releasing a device that would allow women to urinate standing up, reports Britain’s the Sun.
 The singer dubs it as one of the “worst” investments she ever made.

 “It let you wee on the spot so you don’t lose your spot after waiting for five live hours.
 It fell through and it looked weird and I thought, ‘I can’t be bothered to do this, you know what, just wee on the floor.’
 That was one of my worst investments.
 When women need to go, we need to go, guys don’t have that problem when you need to go, you just post up on the corner and let it go.”

-Another report via The Sun revealed that Rita had “hundreds of thousands” missing after an alleged £2.3million fraud by an accountant who “lived like a Saudi Prince.”
+Another report via the Sun revealed that Rita had “hundreds of thousands” missing after an alleged £2.3 million fraud by an accountant who “lived like a Saudi Prince.”
 Fraud police were investigating claims that the money was channeled into a company in which the singer had invested in.
 Northampton police confirmed that a 35-year-old man was arrested and bailed as part of the ongoing investigation, according to Hello Magazine.

 He allegedly purchased an Audi Q5, Mercedes-Benz, and a £20,000 Rolex.
 He also purchased a £900,000 five-bedroom house.
 He is said to have attained the money while gambling online.